-But most of all, the best benefit of working at a coworking space is the community.
+But most of all, the best benefit of working in a coworking space is the community.
 You can meet many like-minded digital nomads who want to work hard and play hard.

 - Dojo Bali Coworking – the coworking space runs many workshops and has a coliving space

 - B Work Bali – work at the Bwork Cafe if you don’t have a daily or monthly pass

 - Tropical Nomad Coworking Space – get a trial pass at this coworking space with a beach-house vibe

 - Outpost Canggu Coworking – join a community of global remote workers at this fun coworking and coliving space